Deferred Fields in Django

 model.

-if you assign a value to the age attribute like first_person.age = 99
+if you assign a value to the age attribute like first_person.age = 99, you

 will get an empty set from first_person.get_deferred_fields()